Alcyoneus (galaxy)

 Alcyoneus is a low-excitation, Fanaroff–Riley class II radio galaxy located 3.5 e9ly from Earth, with host galaxy SDSS J081421.68+522410.0.
 It is located in the constellation Lynx and it was discovered in Low-Frequency Array (LOFAR) data by a team of astronomers led by Martijn Oei.
 As of 2024, it has the second-largest extent of radio structure of any radio galaxy identified, with lobed structures spanning 5 Mpc across, described by its discoverers at the time as the "largest known structure of galactic origin."
 (Note: Various media outlets at the time of Alcyoneus's announcement described it as "the largest galaxy known"; however, this is misleading.
 It has the largest radio ejecta of any radio galaxy, which are not often taken into consideration in determining galaxy sizes.
 For details about how physical diameters of galaxies are measured, see Galaxy#Physical diameters.)
-It has since been superseded by another radio galaxy, Porphyrion, with lobed structures of 7 Mpc.
+It has since been superseded by two other radio galaxies, SDSS J081956.41+323537.6 and Porphyrion, with lobed structures of 5.07 megaparsecs (17 million light-years) and 7 Mpc.

 Aside from the size of its radio emissions, the central galaxy is otherwise of ordinary radio luminosity, stellar mass, and supermassive black hole mass.
 It is a standalone galaxy with an isophotal diameter at 25.0 r-mag/arcsec^{2} of about 74.40 kpc, with the nearest cluster located 11 million light-years away from it.
 The galaxy was named after the giant Alcyoneus from Greek mythology.